priyanayyar27/priyanayyar27/README.md

 ## 🚀 About Me

 I'm a **Senior Program Manager** with **10+ years of experience** architecting program strategy for cross-organizational sales tools, agency tooling, and 3P ecosystem programs across global markets, now pursuing my **MSBA (STEM) at UC Davis** to deepen my technical and AI capabilities.
-I've led program delivery at enterprises such as **GSK and Agoda (Booking Holdings)** and at startups such as **Peakflo (YC W22), Novelship, and Vaniday**, building governance frameworks, OKRs, and program operating models that turned ambiguity into delivered outcomes.
+I've led program delivery at enterprises such as **GSK and Agoda (Booking Holdings)** and at startups such as **Novelship, and Vaniday**, building governance frameworks, OKRs, and program operating models that turned ambiguity into delivered outcomes.

 Currently focused on **Senior Program Manager and Technical Program Manager roles** where I can combine proven cross-functional program leadership with hands-on AI and analytics fluency to drive measurable business impact at scale.